Learn More

 While the United States maintains DTAs with over 60 countries—including the United Kingdom—these treaties often distinguish between qualified retirement income and early distributions.

-For example, under the US–UK DTA, pension income is generally taxable only in the country of residence.
-However, Her Majesty’s Revenue & Customs (HMRC) may consider early withdrawals as non-qualifying income, subject to full UK tax without treaty relief.
+For example, under the US–UK DTA, periodic pension income is generally taxable only in the country of residence.
+However, in March 2025, His Majesty’s Revenue & Customs (HMRC) updated its Double Taxation Relief Manual, introducing new rules for the treatment of lump sum distributions.

 Currency Exchange and Tax-Year Timing

-Additionally, misalignment of tax years between the US and foreign jurisdictions can create timing issues in income declaration and potentially distort foreign tax credit claims or residency thresholds.
+Different tax years can also create timing issues between the US and foreign jurisdictions can create timing issues in income declaration and potentially distort foreign tax credit claims or residency thresholds.

 Local Tax Treatment and Pension Classification